rkhoriander/docs/articles/multifactor-authentication/mfa-push-guardian-web-app.md

 ## Test the Login

 Once the user has installed Guardian and MFA has been enabled for your web app, you can attempt to login to the app.
-The initial configuration of Guardian requires that the user scan a QR code to register the device.
+The initial configuration of Guardian requires that the user scan a <dfn data-key="qr-code">QR code</dfn> to register the device.

 * Log in to your web app.
 After a successful password entry, you will be presented with a QR code.
 * Open the Guardian app on your Android or Apple Device, and scan the QR code.